openstack/openstack-manuals/doc/image-guide/source/windows-image.rst

 ================================

-This example creates a Windows Server 2012 qcow2 image, using :command:`virt-install` and the KVM hypervisor.
+This example creates a Windows Server 2012 qcow2 image, using the :command:`virt-install` command and the KVM hypervisor.

 #.
 Follow these steps to prepare the installation: